Wendyfff0616/USYD-Learning-Notes/README.md

 - ❌ No commercial use allowed
 - 📝 Credit required when sharing online

+### Disclaimer
+This repository contains personal learning notes for non-commercial educational purposes.
+The content is primarily based on my own understanding and organization of the course material.

+**Current Version:** The current version of all files in this repository (i.e., the `main` branch) is believed to not contain any copyrighted images or materials from third parties.

+**Repository History:** Due to an oversight, some early versions (commits) of this repository may have unintentionally included screenshots or images from course materials.
+These have since been proactively removed from the current version.

+If you are a copyright holder and find any content in the repository's *history* that infringes upon your rights, please contact me by **opening an Issue** or via email.
+I will take immediate action to thoroughly remove (purge) the content from the history.

 ---
 *This repository is continuously updated with new study materials.*